MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/file-sharing.md

     - Selects the **Image** button to select images from the mobile device's photo gallery or files app.

        > [!Note]
        > For iOS, the technician sees the photos app.
-On Android, sees a photo gallery or a menu to choose an app to use as the picture chooser.
+On Android, the technician sees a photo gallery or a menu to choose an app to use as the picture chooser.

    The technician can select up to five files or images at a time to send to the remote collaborator.
 The technician sees a progress indicator until the files or images are ready to be sent.